arnab132/Bellman-Ford-Algorithm-Python/README.md

 Input: Graph and a Source vertex - src
 Output: Shortest distance to all vertices from src.
 If there is a Negative weight cycle, then shortest distances are not calculated, negative(-ve) weight cycle is reported.

-1) This step initializes distances from the source to all Vertices as infinite and distance to the source itself as 0.
+1) This step initializes distances from the source to all vertices as infinite and distance to the source itself as 0.
 Create an array dist[] of size |V| with all values as infinite except dist[src] where src is Source vertex.

 2) This step calculates Shortest distances.
 Do the following |V|-1 times where |V| is the number of vertices in given graph.
 …..a) Do following for each edge u-v